-Statutory Right to time off
+Statutory right to time off

-Double the length of their holiday
+- double the length of their holiday;

-The period prescribed by their employment contract
+- the period prescribed by their employment contract.

-In the situation whereby an employee fails to give the required notice to their employer the employer is under no obligation to allow them to take the holiday.
+Where an employee fails to give the required notice to their employer the employer is under no obligation to allow them to take the holiday.
 An employer therefore has the right to reject last minute holiday requests from an employee.

 Many employees will not use their entire allocation of holidays throughout the year and will have a number of days built up at the end of the yearly allocation.